 Its up to you

-In many cases you will be taller, bigger and stronger than her.
-She might be your friend, girlfriend or even wife.
+In many cases my boys will be taller, bigger and stronger than her.
+She might be their friend, girlfriend or even wife.
 She might be none of these.
 What she will be, is someone's friend, sister, daughter or even mother.
 To someone, she is as important as your mother is to me, or to you.

 The pain is lasting.
-Never would I wish that pain on you, just as I expect you would Never want to feel that pain, or inflict it on her.
-Never is it OK to raise your hand against a woman.
-Never is it OK to force yourself on her.
-Never is it OK to shame or insult her.
+Never would I wish that pain on them, just as I expect they would never want to feel that pain, or inflict it on her.
+Never is it OK for them to raise their hand against a woman.
+Never is it alright for them to force themselves on a woman.
+Never is it alright to shame or insult a women.
 For the damage done by words can be longer lasting.
-Never is it OK to kiss, touch or feel her without her permission.
+Never is it alright to kiss, touch or feel her without her permission.

 I want to believe I have set an example.
-I would like to believe you have had me to learn from.
-I would like to believe you have the confidence to be the example.
+I would like to believe my sons have had me to learn from.
+I would like to believe they have the confidence to be the example.

 Lead by Example

 Statistics show that boys that grow up in an abusive household are twice as likely to repeat that behavior as an adult.
 So I understand why, as I was growing up, it was assumed I would become the worst of what my father was.
 He was the example I was given.
 And because of that example, I know I am nowhere near qualified to lecture anyone on how to raise their son.
 Or as in my case, sons.
-This is, simply, how I hope to raise respectable men who can hopefully set the example for someone else, even if its only their sons or grandsons...so we can defeat violence against women one boy at a time.
+This is, simply, how I hope to raise respectable men who can hopefully set the example for someone else, even if its only their sons and grandsons, and maybe we can begin to defeat the violence against women one boy at a time.

 National Coalition against Domestic Violence, http://ncadv.org

 Buzzfeed News, Here is the Powerful Letter the Stanford Victim Read to Her Attacker, by Katie J.M.
 Baker, www.buzzfeed.com